-Another man, “I thought most women were smarter than to get caught up into this BS.”
+Another man said, “I thought most women were smarter than to get caught up into this BS.”

-A woman said, “”We demand more respect and to be taken seriously”….. then puts on a pink vagina hat and throws trash all over the city!”
+A woman added, “”We demand more respect and to be taken seriously”….. then puts on a pink vagina hat and throws trash all over the city!”

-A differently abled man wrote, “Sometimes men make wrong choices.
+A differently-abled man wrote, “Sometimes men make wrong choices.
 Sometimes women make wrong choices.
-I have yet to see a man wear their penis on their head to prove their point.
+I am yet to see a man wear their penis on their head to prove their point.
 Would probably be arrested for indecent exposure….. lol”

 A woman mother wrote, “Those vagina hats put women back fifty years.
 Women and men are laughing their heads off about that.
 Sure didn’t get any respect from anyone I know.
 And the “me too” thing was started by Hollyweird, which told us all how these actresses got to the top of their game!”